Fehiroh/hackerrank_problem_solving_MinMaxSum/README.md

 ### Calculating Every Possible Sum

 An easy mistake to make in coding, especially when you're new, is to take the problem statement at face-value.
-If we want the highest and lowest sums possible  after removing one element, I should calulate the sum of each possible solution, and keep the highest and lowest results.
+If we want the highest and lowest sums possible  after removing one element, I should calulate the sum of each possible solution, and keep the highest and lowest results, right?

+While we'll swing back to why this is a bad approach momentarily, let's first cover the underlying logic.
 In order to accomplish this, one would have to create initial `min_sum`s and `max_sum` by summing without any one given element, create every possible sum, and run comparisons to find the real `min_sum` and `max_sum`.
 The code would look something like this:

 ```python
 #  Alt Solution: Every possible sum